 Your local area

-Who your target market
+your target market

 This doesn’t just mean other B&Bs in your area – although you should consider those too.
 Having competition can be both a good and a bad thing.
-Some B&B owners find that having similar businesses in the area is a boon as they can absorb guests other B&Bs can’t cater for.
+Some B&B owners find that having similar businesses in the area is a boon as they can absorb tourists that other guest houses can’t cater for.

 Is there a niche?

 If there are other B&Bs, do a bit of market research.
-Find out what they offer, and at what price?
+Find out what they offer and at what price.
 Can you do what they do better and cheaper?
 Or even better and more luxurious for a premium service and price?

 can you get insurance?